Alpha-1 Antitrypsin Deficiency

 What are the symptoms of alpha-1 antitrypsin deficiency?

-You might see signs of alpha-1 in your lung or liver functions or, in rare cases, your skin.
+Alpha-1 can cause symptoms in various parts of the body, but symptoms are most commonly seen in the lung, liver or, in rare cases, the skin.
 Unfortunately, alpha-1 often is not discovered until there has been significant tissue damage, or until a patient has been diagnosed with emphysema, chronic obstructive pulmonary disease or treatment-resistant asthma.
 This is why testing is so important.
 Some of the most common signs of alpha-1 include, but are not limited to, the following list of symptoms.

 Liver